matesic42/matesic42/README.md

-# Hi there, I'm Marko 🤙 💻
+# Hi there, I'm Marko 🧭 🤍

 ## I'm a Student at [Fpmoz][fakultet]

 - 🌱 I’m currently learning everything
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2022 Goals: Get a job
+- 🥅 2023.
+Goals: Get a job
-- ⚡ Hobi: Photography and video editing 📷, Runnning 🏃‍♂️, Cooking 🍣
+- ⚡ Hobi: Photography 📷, Runnning 🏃‍♂️, Cooking 🍣, Reading 📘

 ### Connect with me: